-Foreign exchange gains and losses relating to cash and cash equivalents are presented in the statement of comprehensive income within "Net foreign exchange (loss)/gain".
+Foreign exchange gains and losses relating to cash and cash equivalents are presented in the statement of comprehensive income within "Net foreign exchange gains/(losses)".

-Foreign exchange gains and losses relating to the financial assets and liabilities carried at fair value through profit or loss are presented in the statement of comprehensive income within "Other net changes in fair value of financial assets and financial liabilities at fair value through profit or loss".
+Foreign exchange gains and losses relating to the financial assets and liabilities carried at fair value through profit or loss are presented in the statement of comprehensive income within "Net changes in fair value of financial assets and financial liabilities at fair value through profit or loss".